Who Can Act As My Business's Tax Representative at an IRS Audit?

 Tax Representatives in Court

-You have a right to go to tax court in most cases if an IRS audit produces an unfavorable result.
-Tax court is specifically devotedly to reviewing IRS matters.
-You can take anyone with you or appear alone, but it's best to hire an experienced tax attorney who has appeared before this court before, in addition to an enrolled agent as your tax representative.
-With so much at stake, you won't want to entrust the future of your business to anyone less qualified.
+You have a right to go to tax court in most cases if an IRS audit produces an unfavorable result and you want to appeal the decision.
+Tax court is specifically devotedly to reviewing IRS matters, specifically tax deficiencies (you didn't pay as much tax as the IRS says you should have).
+You can take anyone with you or appear alone, but it's best to hire an experienced tax attorney who has appeared before this court before.
+The person who represents you must be an attorney who has been admitted to the bar for the Tax Court.